 Bremont is an award-winning British company producing beautifully engineered chronometers at our Headquarters in Henley on Thames, England.

 Time began for Bremont in 2002, when we embarked on a journey to make beautifully crafted pilot’s watches of exceptional quality.
 Inspired by a love of flying historic aircraft, of watches and all things mechanical, our timepieces had to be tested beyond the normal call of duty.
-The watches in our classic range are all COSC-certified and we are one of the few companies offering a 3-year warranty on every product.
+The watches in our core range are all COSC-certified and we are one of the few companies offering a 3-year warranty on every product.
 Immensely precise, reliable and durable, Bremont watches are hand built in limited numbers.

 Each is designed to appeal to those who share our passion for - and appreciation of - the innovation and mastery behind a beautiful mechanical wristwatch.
 We hope you enjoy the same satisfaction when you try on a Bremont watch, as we do in creating one.